chenw20/wenlongchen.github.io/_pages/about.md

 Publications
 ======
-An up-to-date list of publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=UFIDCfQAAAAJ&hl=en) profile.
+A complete list of publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=UFIDCfQAAAAJ&hl=en) profile.

 \*equal contribution